ChristLZS/ChinaMap/README.md

 # ChinaMap

-This is a China map,which contains province data and city data.
+This is a China map,which based on d3.js.

 Draw maps of China and provinces based on d3.js.
 Support the calculation of gradient color based on data to render the background of each province.